chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

 ++++++++

 The lifetime of a variable indicates when that variable can be safely used.

-Variables that cannot refer to another value, such as numeric variables, have a lifetime equal to their lexical scope.
-Variables that can refer to other variables include ``borrowed`` class instances and ``ref`` variables.
+ * Variables that cannot refer to another value, such as numeric variables, have a lifetime equal to their lexical scope.
+ * Variables that can refer to other variables include ``borrowed`` class instances and ``ref`` variables.
 These variables get their lifetime from the lifetime of the variable that they refer to.

-Note that ``owned`` and ``shared`` variables have lifetime equal to their scope.
+ * ``owned`` and ``shared`` variables have lifetime equal to their scope.

+Note that ``owned`` and ``shared`` variables can be returned or assigned without impacting their lifetime.
+The lifetime checker just checks that a ``borrow`` from such a variable does not outlive the variable itself.

 .. code-block:: chapel